cairo-book/cairo-book/src/ch11-02-smart-pointers.md

 {{#label recursive_types_wrong}}
 <span class="caption">Listing {{#ref recursive_types_wrong}}: The first attempt at implementing a binary tree of `u32` values</span>

 > Note: We’re implementing a binary tree that holds only u32 values for the purposes of this example.
-We could have implemented it using generics, as we discussed in Chapter 8, to define a binary tree that could store values of any type.
+We could have implemented it using generics, as we discussed in Chapter {{#chap generic-types-and-traits}}, to define a binary tree that could store values of any type.

 The root node contains 5 and two child nodes.
 The left child is a leaf containing 1.
 The right child is another node containing 4, which in turn has two leaf children: one containing 2 and another containing 3.
 This structure forms a simple binary tree with a depth of 2.